Ezzalarab/clean_architecture_posts/README.md

 A simple Flutter project with clean architecture.

-Following up to Tharwat Samy course on Udemy : https://www.udemy.com/course/flutter-bloc-pattern-from-zero-to-hero-in-arabic/
+Following up to Tharwat Samy course on Udemy : <a href="https://www.udemy.com/course/flutter-bloc-pattern-from-zero-to-hero-in-arabic/">flutter-bloc-pattern-from-zero-to-hero-in-arabic </a>